Skip to contents

 print_connection_status()

-# Run diagnostic
+# Run a full connection diagnostic

 db_diagnostic()